 To prevent annoying or harassing phone calls, or phone calls meant to embarrass you, the law says a debt collector may only call a third party for location information once.
 The exception to this rule is if the debt collector has reason to believe the information provided is incorrect or misleading (the third party attempts to throw the collector off the trail) then the collector may legally call back.

-IMPORTANT: Once collectors have your location information they have no legal reason to call a 3rd party; doing so violates this section of the FDCPA.
+IMPORTANT: Once collectors have your location information they have no legal reason to call a third party and doing so violates this section.

 Reference to debt collector’s business (Section 1692b(5)).
 A debt collector may not use his actual name in his letterhead or elsewhere in a written communication seeking location information, if the name indicates collection activity (such as a name containing the word “debt,” “collector,” or “collection”), except when the person contacted has expressly requested that the debt collector identify himself.